-- Place terrarium in a place that receives indirect sunlight.
+- Place the terrarium in a place that receives indirect sunlight.

-- If watered thoroughly and tightly sealed- a water cycle will take place, allow the closed terrarium to sustain itself
+- If watered thoroughly and tightly sealed- a water cycle will take place, allowing the closed terrarium to sustain itself

 - After watering and sealing, the water will flow down into the soil.
-Afterwards, condensation will appear on the sides of your terrarium.
+Afterward, condensation will appear on the sides of your terrarium.

 - If done correctly, this cycle will continue and there is no need to care for your bottle garden.